kamanashisroy/shotodol/libs/module/README.md

 1. Static module : Static modules are linked statically to shotodol.bin (binary).
 2. Dynamic module : Dynamic modules are loaded on demand.

+Mostly the modules in [libs](../../libs),[linux](../../linux) directory are static libraries.
+These libraries are used by other modules (by subclassing or direct method call.).
+And the rest of the modules are dynamic modules.
+They are used as extensions(in some unavoidable cases they may be used in subclassing too).

 Both of the types of modules can be initiated on demand, allowing [lazy initialization](http://en.wikipedia.org/wiki/Lazy_initialization).

 And there are two kinds of modules in terms of development and grouping.